XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-02/Readme.md

 Now we have all the data prepared, but now we need to tell the operating system, what do we expect it to choose.
 For this we use the `SetData()` method.
 We define we expect it to open an application that conforms to the `CalendarContract.Events` and that we specify where to find this contract at a given fixed Uri

-This is done with the following c# ststement:
+This is done with the following c# statement:
 ``` c#
 intent.SetData(CalendarContract.Events.ContentUri);
 ```
-And finaly we start the intent and return a TAsk with the boolean result success:
+And finally we start the intent and return a TAsk with the boolean result success:

 ``` c#
  MainActivity.CurrentActivity.StartActivity(intent);
  return Task.FromResult(true);
  ```
-You might have seen we use an utillity function to create the correct datastructures to pass allong to the operating system This is the method `GetDateTimeMS`
+You might have seen that we use an utillity function to create the correct datastructures to pass allong to the operating system This is the method `GetDateTimeMS`

 Here is how that function works:

 ``` c#
 long GetDateTimeMS(DateTime time)
 {